prasanthrangan/hyprdots/README.md

 ## HyprWorldz

-Arch Linux config for Hyprland, a project merging the worldz best hyprland rice design and features.
+Sharing my Arch Linux Development for Hyprland, a project merging the "worldz best" hyprland rice design and features.

 Starts with a fork of [hyprdots](https://github.com/prasanthrangan), with some personal changes to theme and custom_pkg.lst has extra packages.

 Nvidia modern GPU support from [JaKooLit](https://github.com/JaKooLit/) as been intergrated, auto detects and sets up grub or systemd-boot.

-I really like [ML4W](https://gitlab.com/stephan-raabe/dotfiles) work, which has design and features which have been added or inspired from.
+I really like [ML4W](https://gitlab.com/stephan-raabe/dotfiles) and [Gl00ria](https://github.com/Gl00ria/dotfiles/tree/main/dot_hyprland) work, which has design and features which have or maybe added or inspired from.

 * Grub and systemd-boot configs<br>
 * Supports Nvidia GPU'S (modern only)<br>